Tottenham Hotspur F.C.: Training grounds

 An early training ground used by Tottenham was located at Brookfield Lane in Cheshunt, Hertfordshire.
 The club bought the 11-acre ground used by Cheshunt F.C. in 1952 for £35,000.
 It had three pitches, including a small stadium with a small stand used for matches by the junior team.
-The ground was later sold for over 4 million, and the club moved the training ground to the Spurs Lodge on Luxborough Lane, Chigwell in Essex, opened in September 1996 by Tony Blair.
+The ground was later sold for over £4 million, and the club moved the training ground to the Spurs Lodge on Luxborough Lane, Chigwell in Essex, opened in September 1996 by soon-to-be Prime Minister Tony Blair.
 The training ground and press centre in Chigwell were used until 2014.

 In 2007, Tottenham bought a site at Bulls Cross in Enfield, a few miles south of their former ground in Cheshunt.
 A new training ground was constructed at the site for £45 million, which opened in 2012.
 The 77-acre site has 15 grass pitches and one-and-a-half artificial pitches, as well as a covered artificial pitch in the main building.
 The main building on Hotspur Way also has hydrotherapy and swimming pools, gyms, medical facilities, dining and rest areas for players as well as classrooms for academy and schoolboy players.
 A 45-bedroom players lodge with catering, treatment, rest and rehabilitation facilities was later added at Myddleton Farm next to the training site in 2018.
 The lodge is mainly used by Tottenham's first team and Academy players, but it has also been used by national football teams – the first visitors to use the facilities at the site were the Brazilian team in preparation for the 2018 FIFA World Cup.